 4. Get a Job as a Personal Trainer

 All that networking will hopefully lead to a job, but if it doesn’t right away, that’s okay.
-There are lots of ways to find a job as a personal trainer.
+There are lots of ways to find a job, and thats one of the steps to becoming a personal trainer.
 Tweak your resume and visit every gym you can.
 If you still can’t find the right job, consider starting your own fitness class, providing instruction online or out of your home, or working with friends and family to build up testimonials.